harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-autoproxy-aws-lb.md

 An AutoStopping proxy load balancer automatically distributes user traffic across multiple instances of your applications coupled with the capabilities of the CCM AutoStopping feature that makes sure that your non-production resources run only when used.
 Load balancing reduces the chances of performance issues in your applications by spreading the load.

 You can create a custom load balancer using the AutoStopping proxy option.
 This feature allows you to launch a VM with the load balancer.
 AutoStopping proxy supports PEM-encoded certificates.
-Cert and the private key need to be provided.
+The certificate and the private key need to be provided.
 A Cert chain is not required for the configuration.

 Perform the following steps to create an AutoStopping proxy for your resources in AWS: